DKGamer02AI/DKGamer02AI/README.md

 > <br>
 > With my insatiable curiosity and unwavering passion for cybersecurity and public security, I love to explore and unravel its mysteries.
 I am confident in my abilities and bring a wealth of knowledge, skills and expertise to every project I work on.
 > <br>
 > I am proficient in multiple programming languages and keep myself updated using CVE database and more such databases.
-I am also an unofficial member of the Cyber Security Club of my college and participated in various CTFs and Hackathons.
+I am also an member of the Cyber Security Club of my college and participated in various CTFs and Hackathons.